 - Transpose Using Paste Special Method.

-When we are transposing we are swapping rows to columns and columns to rows.
-For example, if the data is in 4 X 3 array then it becomes 3 X 4 array.
+When we are transposing, we are swapping rows to columns and columns to rows.
+For example, if the data is in a 4 X 3 array, then it becomes a 3 X 4 array.

 Let’s see some examples to transpose column to row in VBA.

 Like how we use TRANSPOSE in excel similarly, we can use the TRANSPOSE formula in VBA too.
 We don’t have a TRANSPOSE formula in VBA, so we need to use it under the Worksheet Function class.